A History Lesson

 “Oh, that’s a whole another story.
 Good thing its relevant.
 Necromancers are mages.
 Mages that awaken the dead.
 Wait, let me go back a bit” she took a deep breath and continued.
 “Over a thousand years ago, a generation of soul keepers shared the knowledge of elemental manipulation with regular people for some reason.
 Those who could control said elements were called mages.
 Most mages can only learn to control only one element even after a lifetime dedicated to study and practice.
 However, a few generations ago a faction of mages learned how to awaken the dead.
 This was against the principles of the soul.
 It was through the manipulation of an element which is the primary counterpart of the soul like an opposite.
 The enraged soul keepers thus banned all ‘magic’ and have enforced it ever since.
-It clearly survived underground all those years and now when there were no soul keepers in the way, the mages re-emerged.
+Clearly, the art has survived discreetly through the years and now when there were no soul keepers in the way, the mages re-emerged.
 Mages are a normal part of society today.
 You can see them around often.
 However most of them are quite weak and can only pull off parlour tricks like lighting a small fire or sloshing some water around.
 The one you saw last night was a very powerful one.
 He was a battle mage.
 Battle mages are quite intelligent, powerful and experienced.
-He was a water mage, more specifically an ice mage.
+He was a water mage, more specifically an ice mage who also has some experience with the manipulation of fire.
 Most people won’t see such powerful mages ever in their lifetime unless they’re on the battlefield.”
 Somehow it sounded like Ravenna didn’t have the same sense of admiration for mages like I did.

 “Necromancers are bad news.
 Not only do they corrupt the fabric of the soul even further, they also do raids like the one you saw last night.
 Uncontrolled settlements like Pompadoon are easy targets for parties of necromancers.
 They attack these people who no one cares about and use them as experiments for their study.
 They also defile graves.
 Nobody likes necromancers.
 One may not be much of a problem but a party is something you need to watch out for.
 They’re quite formidable on the battlefield, were there is no shortage of the dead.
 But then again, most necromancers can’t control more than two zombies at the same time.
 The most powerful one I’ve ever seen could control four of them at once.
 He was quite hard to slay” she said with a proud smile.
 “Fighting zombies isn’t easy.
 They move much faster than regular people and they do so in bizarre ways.
 Their power output is also much higher because they feel no pain and they do not have a mind of their own.
 Their bodies are expendable so they don’t have mental limiters like us that prevents us from using our full muscle power to conserve our body.
 I just hate mages.
 They’re too much for me to handle.”
 Her description was enough to make me loathe necromancers.
 No good man would do something like that.

 “And hey, always stay away from mages.
-I know that water mage helped you out but that’s a first.
-Mages usually promote the study of magic.
+I know that old battle mage helped you out but that’s a rarity.
+Mages foremost encourage the study of magic.
 Any other mage wouldn’t have cared in that situation.
 Mages are bad news.”
 She said very instructively.

 “Got it” I said.
 But I still had this feeling that not all mages are bad.
 Necromancers sure were, but maybe not the other types.
 “Wizards are bad news” I repeated to affirm to her command.